louisvillemetro-innovation/Dockless-Open-Data/README.md

 ### 1) Staring Data - Raw GPS Points

 The raw start/end data comes to us through MDS as GPS points.
 Note some have inherent GPS error already, as can be seen by points in the Ohio River to the north.
-We use this data internally for policy compliance, planning, complaint resolution, parking compliance, and equitable distrubution checks.
+We use this data internally for policy compliance, planning, complaint resolution, parking compliance, and equitable distribution checks.

 ![Start](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/raw-downtown.jpg)

 ### 2) Binning

 The first thing we do is simply truncate the latitude and longitude to 3 decimal places, which clearly bins the starting and ending locations into a grid that is about 100 meters tall and 80 meters wide at this location (Louisville) on the planet.
-This effectively creates a spatial histogram of rectangular tesselation across the city -- instead of displaying this as points, you could show the data as a weighted rectangles.
+This effectively creates a spatial histogram of rectangular tessellation across the city -- instead of displaying this as points, you could show the data as a weighted rectangles.

 ![Binning](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/bin-downtown.jpg)